Azure/terraform-azurerm-avm-res-documentdb-databaseaccount/examples/cmk-pin-key-version/README.md

 <!-- BEGIN_TF_DOCS -->
-# Customer managed with pinned key version key example
+# Customer managed key example

 This example deploys the module with a customer managed key configured to point to an specific key version, which doesn't support an auto rotate policy.